Machine Head (1991-present): a Thrash Metal band from Oakland, California, USA.

 With Logan Mader replaced by Ahrue Luster, The Burning Red (1999) proved to be their best to date, getting 13 UK/88 US, despite their cover of the Police's Message In A Bottle; the band's attempts to expand their sound met with mixed critical and fan reaction.
 The follow-up EP Year Of The Dragon (2000) failed to do as well.
-Edging more into the so-called nu-metal direction, reaction to 2001's Supercharger was mixed and sales were disappointing (the unfortunate timing of the release, amidst the events of 9/11, contributed to a declinein sales).
-Hellalive (2003) saw Luster leave with no replacement, but their success was improving little, in turn leaving their career at a crossroads.
+Edging more into the so-called nu-metal direction, reaction to 2001's Supercharger was mixed and sales were disappointing (the unfortunate timing of the release, amidst the events of 9/11, contributed to a decline in sales).
+Hellalive (2003; live) saw Luster leave with no replacement, but their success was improving little, in turn leaving their career at a crossroads.
 Through The Ashes Of Empires followed in 2003 with a membership change with Phil Demmel (ex-Technocracy/ex-Torque/ex-Vio-lence) added on guitar; the album overall, an attempt to reverse their style to that of old and regain their lost ground.
 Luster would eventually be temporarily replaced by Phil Demmel (ex-Vio-lence) alongside Flynn; after a year, he would return to sign on as a full member.